- Biological Inventions

 - Section 25(1)(g): the complete specification does not sufficiently and clearly describe the invention or the method by which it is to be performed

-After hearing all the parties and considering all facts, the Controller denied patent on HIV drug under Section 3(d) of Indian Patent act.
+After hearing all the parties and considering all facts, the Controller denied a patent on HIV drug under Section 3(d) of the Indian Patent act.

 About the Author: Sugandhika Mehta, Patent Associate at Khurana & Khurana, Advocates and IP Attorneys and can be reached at email@example.com.